twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 All cyphers in this section may be manifest cyphers.
 It is the GM’s discretion whether a particular cypher can be a subtle cypher, and that decision usually depends on the setting.
 (The tables indicating subtle, manifest, and fantastic cyphers are just suggestions for a typical campaign setting.)

 ### ADHESION
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Allows for automatic climbing of any surface, even horizontal ones.
+- **효과:** Allows for automatic climbing of any surface, even horizontal ones.
 Lasts for ten minutes per cypher level.

 ### AGE TAKER
-- **Level:** 1d6 + 4
+- **레벨:** 1d6 + 4
-- **Effect:** Begins a process of rejuvenation that removes years from the wearer’s physiological age.
+- **효과:** Begins a process of rejuvenation that removes years from the wearer’s physiological age.
 Over the course of the next seven days, the wearer sheds a number of years equal to three times the cypher’s level.
 The cypher doesn’t regress physiological age past the age of twenty-three.

 ### ANALEPTIC
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Restores a number of points equal to the cypher’s level to the user’s Speed Pool.
+- **효과:** Restores a number of points equal to the cypher’s level to the user’s Speed Pool.

 ### ANTIVENOM
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Renders user immune to poisons of the cypher’s level or lower for one hour per cypher level (and ends any such ongoing effects, if any, already in the user’s system).
+- **효과:** Renders user immune to poisons of the cypher’s level or lower for one hour per cypher level (and ends any such ongoing effects, if any, already in the user’s system).

 ### ARMOR REINFORCER
-- **Level:** 1d6 + 1
+- **레벨:** 1d6 + 1
-- **Effect:** The user’s Armor gains an enhancement for twenty-four hours.
+- **효과:** The user’s Armor gains an enhancement for twenty-four hours.
 Roll a d6 to determine the result.
 1
 +1 to Armor
 2